flame-engine/flame/doc/development/style_guide.md

 into the docs.
 This will make readers more excited about trying this new functionality.

 Check the [Documentation] manual about how to work with the docs site.

+The following style rules generally apply when writing documentation (although we currently don't have a linter to enforce them strictly):
+- Maximum line length of 100 characters;
+- Prefer to define external links at the bottom of the document, so as to make reading the plain text of the document easier;
+- Separate headers from the preceding content with 2 blank lines -- this makes it easier to see the sections within the plain text.

 [effective dart]: https://dart.dev/guides/language/effective-dart